MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EnchantmentTypes.md

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.

-Provides a list of enchantment types.
+Contains a catalog of Minecraft Enchantment Types that are available in this world.

 ## Methods
 - [get](#get)